top of page

 • Exceptional lifespan — often 50 years or more

+A common misconception needs to be addressed here.
+Modern stainless steel kitchens do not look like commercial kitchens, restaurants, or ice cream parlours.
 Today, steel is used only as the internal carcass.
 Externally, the kitchen can be finished with:

 • Laminates